MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-production-checkpoint-for-a-virtual-machine.md

 ---
-title: How to create a production checkpoint for a virtual machine ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - virtual-machine-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
-ms.assetid: 2722cbea-1c98-4574-913a-d09d87bc8ece
+author:  rayne-wiselman
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
+title:  How to create a production checkpoint for a virtual machine ms.technology:  virtual-machine-manager ms.assetid:  2722cbea-1c98-4574-913a-d09d87bc8ece
 ---

 # How to create a production checkpoint for a virtual machine

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-Production checkpoints allow you to easily create “point in time” images of a virtual machine which can then be restored later.
+Production checkpoints allow you to easily create ï¿½point in timeï¿½ images of a virtual machine which can then be restored later.
 This is achieved by using backup technology inside the guest to create the checkpoint instead of using saved state technology.
 On a virtual machine running a Windows operating system production checkpoints are created with the Volume Snapshot Service (VSS).
 Linux virtual machines flush their file system buffers to create a file system consistent checkpoint.
 If you want to create checkpoints using saved state technology you can still choose to use standard checkpoints for your virtual machine.
 ## Production Checkpoints in Hyper-V
 You can set one of the following four types of checkpoints for a virtual machine hosted by Hyper-V Server Role in Windows Server 2016:
 1. **Disabled:** when the checkpoint for the VM is disabled no checkpoint will be taken.